icooper/code-vgl/README.md

 # code-vgl

-Visual Studio Code extension for supporting VGL development.
+This is a Visual Studio Code extension for supporting VGL development.
+Currently, this includes syntax highlighting for `structure.txt` files.
+Further functionality is under development.